DirectedEdges/eightshapes-com/README.md

 # EightShapes.com

+## Prerequisites
+1. Install NPM before attempting to run the dev environment locally.
+Go to https://nodejs.org/en/ and install the "LTS" version using the instructions there.

 ## Running locally

 Running the dev environment locally requires Node 8.11.0 or higher and npm 6.3.0 or higher